AntonioDiNics/InventoryManagement/README.md

   - python inventory.py

 ## Usage
-Once the program is running, you can use the following options from the interactive menu:

 - **Read shoe data (rsd)**: Reads the shoe data from the "inventory.txt" file and initializes the shoe list.
 - **Capture Shoe Details (csd)**: Allows you to capture data about a shoe and add it to the shoe list.
 The captured details are then saved to the "inventory.txt" file.
 - **View All (va)**: Displays the details of all the shoes in a tabular format.